ISTE-VESIT-ORG/Machinera-2020/README.md

 ## Unsupervised Learning

 ### Clustering
 Cluster analysis, or clustering, is an unsupervised machine learning task.
 It involves automatically discovering ***natural grouping in data***.
 Unlike supervised learning (like predictive modeling), clustering algorithms only interpret the input data and find natural groups or clusters in feature space.
-The course shows the working of ***_ [K-Mean Clustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html)_***.
+The course shows the working of ***_[K-Mean Clustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html)._***

 _For more details, check out the [Unsupervised Learning Documentation](https://scikit-learn.org/stable/unsupervised_learning.html)_